Frequently Asked Questions

 How do I apply for places in the Girls’ School?

-Details of the registration procedure are on the website and parents are invited to submit applications as soon as possible.
-There is currently no application fee.
+Details of the registration procedure are on this website at this link and parents are invited to submit applications as soon as possible.

 What are the fees?

 Please view our school fees at this link.